dmolin/www.giadacoppi.com/README.md

 ### Technologies Used ###

-To keep the implementation as simpler as possible for non-tech hands I choose PHP to quickly turn static web pages into partials; this allowed me to minimize repetitions using templates and generator functions for the repeating elements (like the thumbnails).
+To keep the implementation as simpler as possible for non-tech hands I chose PHP to quickly turn static web pages into partials; this allowed me to minimize repetitions using templates and generator functions for the repeating elements (like the thumbnails).

 ### Responsive columns ###